auth0/docs/articles/product-lifecycle/upgrades/password-refresh-token-exchange-rules.md

 ---
-description: Describes the new feature that allows you to execute rules during the OAuth 2.0 Resource Ownser Password Grant (ROPG) exchange and the Refresh Token exchange.
+description: Describes the new feature that allows you to execute rules during the OAuth 2.0 Resource Owner Password Grant (ROPG) exchange and the Refresh Token exchange.
 topics:
   - upgrades
   - rules